-Based on this simplifying assumption, the final equations used in the HMM model are as follows:
+With this simplifying assumption, the final HMM model equations are:

 These probabilities can be trained on a labeled training corpus, in which each sentence is hand-labeled with the concepts/slot-names associated with each string of words.
 The best sequence of concepts for a sentence, and the alignment of concepts to word sequences, can be computed by the standard Viterbi decoding algorithm.